-As part of the Independent System Operator - New England's (ISO-NE) FCM effort, the ODR program is split into two major categories for receiving payments for load management efforts at a facility or municipality: Demand Response (Emergency Generation/Load Curtailment) and On-Peak reduction (also know as Other Demand Response).
+As part of the Independent System Operator - New England's (ISO-NE) FCM effort, the Demand Response program is split into two major categories for receiving payments for load management efforts at a facility or municipality: Real Time Demand Response (Emergency Generation/Load Curtailment) and On-Peak reduction (also known as On-Peak Passive Demand Response).

-Demand Response through emergency generation (on peak curtailment) is an award-winning program that every large electricity-consuming facility should consider.
-In essence, the facility commits to reducing electrical load on demand from the grid manager (ISO-New England).
-If the facility can shed 100 kW (or more) within 30 minutes of notification, and maintain the shedding for a few hours, ISO-NE will pay for this grid security.
+Demand Response is an award-winning program that every large electricity-consuming facility should consider.
+In essence, the facility commits to reducing electrical load on its demand from the grid operator (ISO-New England).
+If the facility can shed 100 kW (or more) within 30 minutes of notification, and maintain the shedding for a few hours, ISO-NE will pay an incentive to the facility.
 The shedding events normally coincide with the hottest days of the year, but Demand Response events are also called during cold winter months as high demand for gas increases costs for large generating plants.
 Real emergency events are rare and the last event was called in 2006, but test events are called twice per year (one in the summer and one in the winter).

-The Division of Capital Asset Management (DCAM) has a state-wide contract in place with an energy aggregator (CPower, Inc.) who will survey the facility for program potential, enroll the facility in the program, arrange for metering, and coach them in how to perform.
-DCAM also maintains an expendable trust through which the earnings are passed back to the enrolled facilities that performed.
+The Division of Capital Asset Management and Maintenance (DCAMM) has a state-wide contract in place with an Enrolling Participant (CPower, Inc.) who will survey the facility for program potential, enroll the facility in the program, arrange for metering, and coach them in how to perform.
+DCAMM also maintains an expendable trust through which the earnings are passed back to the enrolled facilities that performed.
 The program has earned in excess of five million dollars since its inception.
 The expectation is the revenue will increase significantly due to accelerated closure of very large electric generating plants.

 Facilities with robust control systems and savvy managers can also use CPower to participate in the ISO's day-ahead market.
 Interested facility managers should discuss this lucrative program with CPower to determine if it's right for them.